 Without achieving her goal a mysterious woman died on February 12, 1984 aged 84.
 Her son Alexei, born in Romania, was never found and she didn’t have other children.
-Her body was cremated and the ashes buried in a castle in Bavaria.
+Her body was cremated and the ashes were buried in a castle in Bavaria.

 If Tchaikovskaya was not Grand Duchess Anastasia Nikolaevna, who was she?
 How could she identify herself as Anastasia Romanova?
-Where she could get intimate details about the life of the royal family?
+Where could she get intimate details about the life of the royal family?
 Was she a disappeared factory worker Franziska Shanzkowska?
 Whoever she was, in any case, she was a phenomenal, unique personality.

 Another false Anastasia was Eugene Smith (Eugene Smetisko), an artist from America, who published a book about her “life and the miraculous salvation”.

 In 2002 another candidate was introduced, 101-year-old Natalia Petrovna Bilihodze, who published a book “I am Anastasia Romanova”, containing memories of life and the royal family relationships.
 But later it was found out that “Anastasia” died two years before she was declared as the heir.

 1. In Ganina Yama, the burial place of the royal remains, skeletons of only three Tsar’s daughters were found.